 Learn the Skills to Become a UX Designer at Noble Desktop

-In Noble's UX & UI Design Certificate program, you'll learn UX & UI design concepts, build a professional portfolio, and gain one-on-one job preparation assistance.
+In Noble's UX & UI Design Certificate program, you'll learn UX & UI Design concepts, build a professional portfolio, and gain one-on-one job preparation assistance.
 This is the perfect course to jump-start a new career.
 Additionally, you may wish to enroll in the Figma Bootcamp.
-While Figma appears in the UX & UI Design Certificate, the bootcamp deepens into the program.
-You'll thoroughly learn the leading applications for interface design, from beginner to advanced techniques applicable to both UX & UI design.
+While Figma appears in the UX & UI Design Certificate, the Bootcamp deepens the program.
+You'll thoroughly learn the leading applications for interface design, from beginner to advanced techniques applicable to both UX & UI Design.